-Therefore, if the proposed activity does not result in ground disturbance, or fits within one or more of these exemptions, the Service considers it to have no potential to cause effects on historic properties.
+Therefore, if the proposed activity does not result in ground disturbance, building/structure, or infrastructure disturbance, or fits within one or more of these exemptions, the Service considers it to have no potential to cause effects on historic properties.
 Partners shall maintain documentation of those conclusions for their records, and make them available to the Program Administrator or Service upon request.
 This would conclude the Service’s Section 106 compliance for this activity.

-If the activity includes ground, building/structure, infrastructure disturbance, beyond the extent of previous disturbance, further review is warranted, proceed to Step 3.
+If the activity includes ground, building/structure, or infrastructure disturbance, further review is warranted, proceed to Step 3.